 “You do not look the part of a fighter.”

 Two of the guards along the top of the wall sniggered.

 “If you find me such a doubtful specimen, why not test me, sir?”

 The captain was taken aback and stood for a moment in silence with a slight furrow in his brow as his subordinates looked on expectantly.
-Unwilling to seen for a coward before his own men he gave the signal to open the gate.
+Unwilling to look fool or coward before his men, he gave the signal to open the gate.